 Vivid Art Gallery First Friday Art Opening

-Vivid Art Gallery will host an art opening for Featured Artist Larry Simon and Local Artist Lisa Kinzelberg on March 1st at its monthly First Friday event.
+Vivid Art Gallery will host an art opening for Featured Artist Brigitte Wolf and Local Artist Beverly Kedzior on April 5th at its monthly First Friday event.
 The opening, which runs from 5-8 PM, is open to all and is free of charge.
 In addition to great art, there will be refreshments, including the gallery’s signature “Monet Mule” cocktail.
-Live jazz by bassist Sam Peters will round out the evening.
+Live jazz will also be playing at the gallery to round out the evening.